 Clifford Futch was serving a life sentence in Western Penitentiary for the August 22, 1970, robbery murder of Milton R. Szczepanski, a patron in Ralph Grossi’s Lounge in Lawrenceville, when he stabbed and killed fellow inmate, Charles C. Ganss, Jr., on February 26, 1975.

 Pittsburgh Press, February 26, 1975

 Ganss was serving a life sentence for the January 20, 1962, arson-robbery-murder of Pauline Ritter in Cabot, Butler County, committed with 19-year olds, Donald Montgomery and Morris Steinhiser.
-Ganss was only 17.
+Ganss was only 17 at the time.

 At trial, Ganss was convicted of first-degree murder and sentenced to death.
 Montgomery was also convicted of first-degree murder and sentenced to life imprisonment.
 Steinhiser was convicted as an accessory and sentenced to 12 years confinement.

 Granted a retrial on June 18, 1964, after the court found that a juror had prejudged the case, Ganss pleaded guilty and was sentenced to life imprisonment.

 At trial in July 1975, Futch argued he was in another area of the prison at the time of the killing.
 Several prison guards testified to having witnessed him stab Ganss.
 With Futch denying any involvement and the state’s case relying of guard eyewitnesses, no motive for the attack was ever established.
-Futch’s strong sense of racial mistreatment, growing black militancy, and a Pittsburgh Courier report (September 11, 1976) point toward the possibility of a racial motiove.
+Futch’s strong sense of racial mistreatment, growing black militancy, and a Pittsburgh Courier report (September 11, 1976) point toward the possibility of a racial motive.